-The Compensation Committee of the Board of Directors administers Roper's executive compensation program.
+The Compensation Committee of the Board of Directors administers our executive compensation program.
 The Compensation Committee is appointed by the Board of Directors and is comprised of three independent directors.
-The Compensation Committee, in consultation with the other independent directors, has responsibility for all compensation matters concerning Roper's executive compensation programs and the overall compensation levels for Roper's executive officers, other than the chief executive officer.
-The Compensation Committee and the other independent directors jointly have responsibility for all compensation matters concerning the overall compensation levels for Roper's chief executive officer.
+The Compensation Committee, in consultation with the other independent directors, has responsibility for all compensation matters concerning our executive compensation programs and the overall compensation levels for our executive officers, other than the chief executive officer.
+The Compensation Committee and the other independent directors jointly have responsibility for all compensation matters concerning the overall compensation levels for our chief executive officer.